 “As the industry continues to grow, we’ll see those benefits keep accruing back to Texas and back to Texans,” said Richmond.

-Energy companies, like Green Mountain, are also investing in huge solar power projects which may accelerate the transition to renewable power for residential customers as well as businesses across Texas.
+Energy companies, like Green Mountain, are also investing in huge solar power projects which may accelerate the transition to renewable power for residential customer electricity plans as well as businesses across Texas.